LearnersGuild/learning-os/wg-terrain-criteria.md

 #Criteria for Terrain

-The goal of this is to develop a clear, concrete list of what learners have to learn in order to succeed in the LG system and in the professional world.
+This list defines what learners **have to** learn in order to succeed in the LG system and in the professional world.
 Comparing terrain elements to these lists gives us criteria to focus our work on the essentials.
 If a terrain element does not help learners learn one of these skills, it is not essential.
 If our terrains, in combination, miss one of these elements, they are incomplete.
-One factor is that LG may not provide all of this training directly, but we need to have a plan to connect Learners to ways to gain these skills (eg interview skills).

 ##Key Questions:
 What do learners need to succeed in the professional world?